Application for Single Student Housing... [MORE]

 Monthly / Semester rates for family and single students for 08-09...
 [MORE]

 Useful information about housing and resident life...
 [MORE]

 Contract single students will need to sign stating term agreement...
 [MORE]

 Contract family students will need to sign stating term agreement...
 [MORE]

 dixie.edu information for parents of future students...
 [MORE]

 Housing and Resident Life at Dixie State University welcomes you to on-campus housing.
 College can be an exciting time for students and their families.
 As students grow and develop and prepare themselves for their futures, it can also be a time filled with challenges and changing roles.

 Housing and Resident Life seeks to develop a partnership with parents as we guide students toward responsibility, involvement, leadership, and academic success.
-In this section we provide tools, information, and resources that you might find helpful in your experience as you support your student through his or her college experience.
+In this section we provide tools, information, and resources that you might find helpful in your experience as you support your student through his or her university experience.

 DSU Housing is committed to your student’s safety and security.
 We have a team of live-in students and managers along with Campus Police that work to monitor suspicious behavior, report problems, and promote safety and security by educating our residents.
 More information about DSU Housing and Resident Life’s approach to Safety and Security, click here.
 More information about Dixie State University’s overall crime statistics can be found here.

 FERPA (Family Educational Rights and Privacy Act) is a Federal regulation that states that Dixie State University may not release certain types of student information to anyone except that student without the student's express written consent.
 If your student grants us permission to discuss this information with you, we are happy to share what we know.
 A signed release with Housing and Resident Life is specific to our department.
 Any other waiver a student may have signed on campus is valid only in the department in which it was signed.